hockeybro12/Improving-NaturalLanguageInteractionWithRobots-Advice/README.md

 ### Baseline Model

 You can run the basline [Bisk et. al](https://www.aclweb.org/anthology/papers/N/N16/N16-1089/) models.
-They also released their code, but ours is slightly different (in Tensorflow instead of Julia for example), and achieves slightly better performance.
+They also released their code, but ours is slightly different (in Tensorflow instead of Julia for example).
 To run the model, do:

 `python BaselineModel.py`